+Adviser

-Adviser Forum Capital Advisors LLC (" FCA " or the " Adviser "), an investment adviser registered with the SEC under the Investment Advisers Act of 1940, as amended (the " Advisers Act "), serves as the Fund's investment adviser.
-Pursuant to the investment advisory agreement between the Fund and the Adviser (the " Investment Management Agreement "), the Adviser is responsible for overseeing the management of the Fund's activities, including investment strategies, asset allocation, leverage limitations, reporting requirements and other guidelines, in addition to the general monitoring of the Fund's portfolio, subject to the oversight of the Board.
+Forum Capital Advisors LLC ("FCA" or the "Adviser"), an investment adviser registered with the SEC under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), serves as the Fund's investment adviser.
+Pursuant to the investment advisory agreement between the Fund and the Adviser (the "Investment Management Agreement"), the Adviser is responsible for overseeing the management of the Fund's activities, including investment strategies, asset allocation, leverage limitations, reporting requirements and other guidelines, in addition to the general monitoring of the Fund's portfolio, subject to the oversight of the Board.

 The Adviser has sole discretion to make all investment decisions.
-See " Management of the Fund-Adviser ."
+See "Management of the Fund-Adviser."
 The Adviser's principal offices are located at 240 Saint Paul Street, Suite 400, Denver, Colorado 80206.

-The Adviser is an affiliate of Forum Real Estate Group, LLC (" FREG "), a Colorado limited liability company that is a full-service real estate investment firm with a focus on multifamily development and acquisitions and opportunistic commercial acquisition and development.
+The Adviser is an affiliate of Forum Real Estate Group, LLC ("FREG"), a Colorado limited liability company that is a full-service real estate investment firm with a focus on multifamily development and acquisitions and opportunistic commercial acquisition and development.
 FREG, other affiliates of the Adviser, or third-party property managers may be engaged at prevailing market rates to provide property management and other services, for the Fund's commercial real estate investments.
-This may include Fund investments that become impaired, if the Adviser determines that the real property securing the investment is a suitable investment for the Fund and decides to acquire such property (" Workout Assets ").
 The Fund may invest in assets that are serviced by FREG or other affiliates of the Adviser.

-Sub-Adviser The Adviser has engaged Janus Henderson Investors US, LLC, a Delaware limited liability company that is a registered investment adviser under the Advisers Act, to act as the Fund's non-discretionary sub-adviser (the " Sub-Adviser ").
+The Adviser has engaged Nuveen Asset Management, LLC, a Delaware limited liability company that is a registered investment adviser under the Advisers Act, to act as the Fund's non-discretionary sub-adviser (the "Sub-Adviser" or "Nuveen").
 The Sub-Adviser assists the Adviser in identifying and evaluating potential investments for the Fund and participates in ongoing diligence and monitoring of the Fund's investments.
 The Sub-Adviser and any other sub-adviser retained by the Adviser will be paid by the Adviser.
-See " Management of the Fund ."
-Fund Services The Fund has retained UMB Fund Services Inc. (the " Administrator ") to provide certain fund services, including fund administration, fund accounting, and transfer agency services to the Fund.
-The Fund has also retained PINE Advisor Solutions (" PINE ") to provide outsourced treasury and compliance services, including an outsourced Principal Financial Officer and Chief Compliance Officer, to the Fund.
+See "Management of the Fund."

+The Fund has retained UMB Fund Services Inc. (the "Administrator") to provide certain fund services, including fund administration, fund accounting, and transfer agency services to the Fund.
+The Fund has also retained PINE Advisors LLC ("PINE") to provide outsourced treasury and compliance services, including an outsourced Principal Financial Officer and Chief Compliance Officer, to the Fund.
 The Fund compensates the Administrator and PINE for these services and reimburses them for certain out-of-pocket expenses.
-See " Fees and Expenses " below.
-Custodian UMB Bank, N.A. (the " Custodian ") serves as the Fund's custodian.
-See " Management of the Fund ."
-Fees and Expenses The Fund bears its own operating expenses.
-A more detailed discussion of the Fund's expenses can be found under " Summary of Fund Expenses ."
+See "Fees and Expenses" below.

+UMB Bank, N.A. (the "Custodian") serves as the Fund's custodian.
+See "Management of the Fund."

+The Fund bears its own operating expenses.
+A more detailed discussion of the Fund's expenses can be found under "Summary of Fund Expenses."

 Investment Management Fee.
-The Fund pays the Adviser an investment management fee (the " Investment Management Fee ") in consideration of the advisory services provided by the Adviser to the Fund.
+The Fund pays the Adviser an investment management fee (the "Investment Management Fee") in consideration of the advisory services provided by the Adviser to the Fund.
 The Investment Management Fee is accrued daily and payable monthly and calculated at the annual rate of 1.50% of the Fund's average daily net assets.
 The Investment Management Fee is paid to the Adviser before giving effect to any repurchase of Shares in the Fund effective as of that date, and will decrease the net profits or increase the net losses of the Fund that are credited to its Shareholders.
 See "Summary of Fund Expenses" and "Investment Management Agreement."

+Sub-Adviser

+Fund Services

+Custodian

+Fees and Expenses